-- Lenders will look at credit score, down payment size, total monthly debt obligations relative to income (called your debt-to-income ratio), and money left over after closing.
+- Lenders will look at the credit score, down payment size, total monthly debt obligations relative to income (called your debt-to-income ratio), and money left over after closing

 - However, jumbo loan approvals have some flexibility that conforming loans don’t have:

-- Higher debt-to-income ratio.
-For most conforming loans with 20 percent down or greater, lenders will usually require that your total monthly housing payment plus all other monthly bills doesn’t exceed 43 percent of your income.
+- For most conforming loans with 20 percent down or greater, lenders will usually require that your total monthly housing payment plus all other monthly bills don’t exceed 43 percent of your income

 Income Qualification On Jumbo Loans

 Flexible income calculations.
+Qualifying for Jumbo loans is tougher than traditional conforming loans.
 Jumbo income calculations can be more logical than conforming.

 When you’re borrowing more and the lender is backing the loan, it may want a little more assurance that your credit is worthy, although each lender can have slightly different requirements.

-- For the most part, lenders will be looking for a credit score no lower than 680, and some will require at least 700, says Bill Benfield, vice president with Quicken Loans.
+- For the most part, lenders will be looking for a credit score no lower than 680, and some will require at least 700

-- At PNC, jumbo borrowers need at least a 700 FICO score, plus at least three current or former credit cards or loans — called “trade lines” — in their credit history, PNC’s Case says.
+- At PNC, jumbo borrowers need at least a 700 FICO score, plus at least three current or former credit cards or loans — called “tradelines” — in their credit history

-- And if a borrower doesn’t have a mortgage, the bank wants to see a year’s worth of rental records to show a pattern of managing household money, he says.
+And if a borrower doesn’t have a mortgage, the bank wants to see a year’s worth of rental records to show a pattern of managing household money.

 How Do Jumbo Rates Compare to Conforming Rates?

 Before the financial crisis of 2008, jumbo loans typically had rates at least .25 percent higher than conforming loans because jumbo lenders were perceived as taking more risk making loans that couldn’t be sold to government-backed Fannie Mae and Freddie Mac.

 - This risk translated into higher consumer rates